GenericMappingTools/dcw-gmt/README.md

 # DCW - The Digital Chart of the World for GMT 5 or later

          Version 1.1.4 July 1, 2018
          Distributed under the Lesser GNU Public License

-This is README.TXT for the DCW - The Digital Chart of the World which is used to produce the gmt-dcw package currently used by GMT's pscoast module.
+This is README.md for the DCW - The Digital Chart of the World which is used to produce the gmt-dcw package currently used by GMT's pscoast module.
 For a description of changes between releases, see the ChangeLog file.